 Behaviours such as those listed below will immediately begin at Stage 5 of the classroom management process or Stage 4 of the playground process.
 For severe behaviour relating to the playground, a severe behaviour form is to accompany the student when they come to the office.
-The Deputy Principal will discuss the incident with the student and witnesses if necessary, parents will be informed and a suitable consequence for the behaviour will be enforced.
-All incidences of major misbehaviour will be recorded within the Integris system by the Deputy Principal.
+Students will be sent to the office, the parents informed and a suitable consequence for this behaviour will be enforced.
+All incidences of major misbehaviour will be recorded within the Integris system by the Deputy Principal or Principal.

-Vandalism/ wilful property damage

-Physically fighting

-Leaving school grounds without permission

-Possession of illegal substance

-Bullying/harassment

-Persistent & consistent failure to follow staff instructions
+Vandalism/ willful property damage Racist remarks/ gestures Physically fighting Possession of weapons Leaving school grounds without permission Verbal abuse Possession of illegal substance Physical abuse Bullying/harassment Use of mobile phones without authorization Persistent & consistent failure to follow staff Offensive/ aggressive language instructions Stealing

-Racist remarks/ gestures

-Possession of weapons

-Verbal abuse

-Physical abuse

-Use of mobile phones without authorization

-Offensive/ aggressive language

-Stealing